matsim-vsp/matsim-vsp.github.io/README.md

 Source code for this is in the `_publications_app` folder.
 It gets built separately there, and then the built outputs are copied into the `publications` folder.

-To build update the publications-app:
+### To build/update the publications-app:

-- Install Node 20.x from https://node.dev
+- Install Node LTS 20.x from https://node.dev
+  - If you are in the future and recent Node versions don't work, use [nvm: node version manager](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) and run `nvm install 20` and `nvm use 20` to get version 20 specifically.
 - cd into `_publications_app`
 - run `npm ci` to install node project dependencies
 - now you can run `npm run dev` to get a hot-reload dev server.